uc-cdis/va-doc/docs/source/index.md

 **Step 3 Select harmonized variables for covariates**

 In this step, you may select covariates for your study.
+GWAS app provides over 5,000 variables for your selection, for example, height, weight, blood pressure, white blood cell, and other clinical observations.
 This step is optional, and you may choose not to add any covariate at all.
 Please choose as many covariates as you wish, you may remove them later in the pipeline.
 Currently, only continuous covariates are presented.
 All variables are harmonized.
 To browse the table please scroll down to the bottom.
 To search the table please enter free text in the search box to search by cohort name.

 **Step 4 Assess % missing in selected covariates**